NLCaceres/my-portfolio/README.md

   Railway.
 The frozen lockfile will not be updated if PNPM notices the dependencies can be upgraded, therefore we get the exact same build later.
-  - The `railway-build` command in the Rails root `package.json` is used to switch the current working directory to the `react-client` directory, and uses `pnpm build` to make the production build in the `react-client/dist` dir for Rails to serve
+  - The `railway-build` command in the Rails root `package.json` is used to switch the current working dir to the `react-client` dir, and uses `pnpm build` to make the production build in the `react-client/dist` dir for Rails to serve
   - The `railway-copy` command in the rails root `package.json` copies the production `react-client/dist` dir contents into the Rails `public` folder to serve up!
     - ZSH/Bash Note: The copy command's '-R' flag usually grabs BOTH the directory